yURInation02/Activity-Picker/README.md

 5/26: completed the weightedRandomPick by date program.
 Ran some test and fixed some bugs.

 5/29: created and completed a new branch for priority feature

+6/12: created a new branch to overhaul the CSS styling

 List of activities:
     Magic